-Provital place safe, natural products at the center of our mission.
-These gentle, clean active ingredients are perfect for products in the prenatal and postpartum beauty segment, providing natural solutions for common concerns like stretch marks.
-For instance, our sensorial oils calm and protect the skin; formulas including chamomile and aloe vera calm and protect, while formulas with olive oil moisturize and stimulate tissue regeneration.
+Provital plays safe, natural products at the center of our mission.
+These gentle, clean active ingredients are perfect for products in the prenatal and postpartum skin care segment, providing natural solutions for common concerns like stretch marks.
+For instance, our sensorial vegetable oils calm and protect the skin; formulas including chamomile and aloe vera calm and protect, while formulas with olive oil moisturize and stimulate tissue regeneration.

 With plant-based and botanical ingredients, beauty manufacturers and spa brands can communicate a message of health, care, and well-being to moms and moms-to-be.
-With nourishing, natural Provital ingredients beauty brands can begin to meet the demand for mother-and-baby skin care with effective, safe active ingredients.
+With nourishing, natural Provital ingredients beauty brands can begin to meet the demand for mother-and-baby prenatal and postpartum skin care with effective, safe active ingredients.

 No comments yet

 There are no comments on this post yet.

 Leave a comment